Computer Science 121: Introduction to Problem Solving with Computers (A Java Language Course).

 - Visit Instructor/TA office hours.

 - Get tutoring at the DuBois Library Learning Resource Center.

 - Attend the LRC group review such as ExSEL and Supplemental Instruction.

-- Study with a peer.
+- Study with a peer or peer group.

 Approximate List of Topics Covered

 - Modular code design